-PW1.6.1 Orange County shall continue to enter into territorial agreements with adjacent municipalities, counties and other utilities regulated by the Public Service Commission in order to encourage cost effective service to avoid unnecessary duplication in the provision of water services, to describe the location of each utility's service area, and to coordinate and confirm the associated service provision commitments.
-(Added 12/00, Ord.
-00-25)
+- OBJ WAT1.7 Orange County shall continue to coordinate with municipal and private water and wastewater agencies to assist in preventing fragmentation, duplication of effort, overlapping jurisdictions and excessive costs. - WAT1.7.1 Orange County shall continue to enter into territorial/joint planning agreements with adjacent municipalities, counties and other utilities regulated by the Public Service Commission in order to encourage cost-effective service to avoid unnecessary duplication in the provision of water and wastewater services, to describe the location of each utility's service area, and to coordinate and confirm the associated service provision commitments.
+Priorities for the extension of services by these other providers are referenced in the territorial/joint planning area agreements. - WAT1.7.2 Orange County shall continue to pursue alternative funding sources and participate with other localities in order to plan and construct water and wastewater systems.

-OBJ PW1.7 The County shall continue to implement its program to eliminate the amount of unaccounted-for water.
-(Added 12/00, Ord.
-00-25)
+OBJ WAT1.8 Orange County shall continue to implement its program to eliminate the amount of unaccounted-for water.